-The acquired feedback was used to finetune the advocacy strategy (notably the priority channels, in particular in light of the project's timing in the policy cycle ahead of the European elections).
-The updated strategy was approved by the ETTW General Assembly on 14th February 2024, with the decision to focus the advocacy on the European Union (EU) institutions and structures as the key policy actors for the MobileCIT project purposes, and to prioritise wide-ranging outreach to the outgoing MEPs and potential incoming cohort as key players for political follow-up and commitments to advance the rights of mobile EU citizens in the new policy cycle 2024-2029.
-The Council of Europe and its structures were excluded from the MobileCIT outreach strategy at this stage.
-However, the Council of Europe and its structures are maintained as potentially relevant interlocutors for eventual further advocacy activity by the ETTW after the project, notably due to the relevance of some of the CoE's work and competencies about diaspora matters to mobile European citizens.
+The strategy was elaborated in consultation with the ETTW members and partner organisations (email lists and dedicated meetings).
+The strategy framework was presented to and discussed with project stakeholders, target group representatives and other ETTW members at the ETTW General Assembly meeting on 7th December 2023.
+Preliminary informal consultations on the strategy framework were undertaken with EU institutional stakeholders in December 2023/January 2024 (DG Comm of the European Commission, selected MEPs/EP political groups, EESC member of the Civil Society Organisations' Group (Group III)) to define the appropriate outreach channels and interlocutors for the advocacy phase.
+The acquired feedback was further incorporated into the strategy with a view to its approval by the ETTW General Assembly on 14th February 2024, with the decision to focus the advocacy on the European Union (EU) institutions and structures as the key policy actors for the MobileCIT project purposes.
+The Council of Europe and its structures were excluded from the MobileCIT outreach strategy given that it is outside the institutional scope of the EU.
+However, the Council of Europe and its structures are maintained as potentially relevant interlocutors for eventual further advocacy activity by the ETTW due to some of its work and competencies about diaspora matters among other things for mobile European citizens.

-Altogether, the strategy served as a procedural framework for an inclusive approach to preparing elaborate policy proposals and their communication to the policy actors.
+Altogether, the strategy served as a procedural framework for an inclusive approach to preparing elaborated policy proposals and their communication to the policy actors.
 The engagement strategy is attached to this report as deliverable 5.1.

-3. Policy Proposals (T5.2)
+3.Policy Proposals (T5.2)